 Madame Clarisse DuVency

-The madame of a prestigious brothel in Rifthold, known for her control over the women she "owns" and her influence in the city’s elite circles.
+Madame Clarisse DuVency manages a prestigious brothel in Rifthold and is known for her influence in the city’s elite circles.

 Lysandra

-A courtesan under Madame Clarisse DuVency’s employment.
-She and Celaena have a rivalry to gain Arobynn’s favor.
+Lysandra is a courtesan under Madame Clarisse DuVency’s employment.
+She and Celaena have a bit of a rivalry.

 Sam's Mother